tzing/tsiah-png/Readme.md

 # 呷飯 Tsia̍h-Pn̄g

-Group buying tool to collect the orders from your friends.
+A group buying tool for collecting orders (especially the meal/drink orders) from your friends.

-**NOTICE** this project is **not** design for production.

-## About

 *Tsia̍h-Pn̄g* is the word for *eat food* in [Taiwanese Hokkien].
-I first created this project because I always collect orders from colleagues.
+I first created this project because I always collect breakfast orders from colleagues.

 [Taiwanese Hokkien]: https://en.wikipedia.org/wiki/Taiwanese_Hokkien

+## Usage

+Basically, you can run and use it *if you are on local network*.

+- About user

+    It use django built-in `User` models for the *users* in the dropdown.
+    Use django admin to create users and make changes.

+- About menu

+    `Shop` and `Category` could only be created by admin.
+    `Product` could be created by anyone, because I am lazy and I don't want to copy the entire menu form shops.

+- About django admin

+    Directly go to *http://HOSTNAME/admin/* by url.
+    There is no place to link to the admin panel from the site

 ## Prerequisites